14all-agency/shopify-llms-txt-directory/https-www-conquest-fit.md

     Author: Conquest Nutrition
   - [The Evolution of Fitness: A Historical Perspective on Exercise and Wellness](https://www.conquest.fit/blogs/news/the-evolution-of-fitness-a-historical-perspective-on-exercise-and-wellness): The Evolution of Fitness: A Historical Perspective on Exercise and Wellness
     Updated: 2025-11-14T07:07:57Z
     Author: Conquest Nutrition
+  - [Maximize Your Workout: How Nutrition Plays a Critical Role in Fitness](https://www.conquest.fit/blogs/news/maximize-your-workout-how-nutrition-plays-a-critical-role-in-fitness): Maximize Your Workout: How Nutrition Plays a Critical Role in Fitness
+    Updated: 2025-11-17T07:04:43Z
+    Author: Conquest Nutrition

 ## Policies